nicolas-steenhout/main-live/contact.md

   <img src="/img/nic-temp.jpg" alt="">

-Feel free to reach out and ask any questions you might have about working with me, or any questions about accessibility!
+<p>Feel free to reach out and ask any questions you might have about working with me, or any questions about accessibility!</p>

   <div>